 Rachel is a graduate of Seattle University’s Executive Masters in Nonprofit Leadership program, where she focused on capacity and community building within small organizations.

 Kellen Braddock joined Shunpike in June 2012.
-She has recently received her MFA in Arts Leadership through Seattle University, matching her interest in creative business and nonprofit work.
+She received her MFA in Arts Leadership through Seattle University, matching her interest in creative business and nonprofit work.
 Prior to that, she completed her MA at the University of Michigan, sub-concentrating in Creative Writing where she received literary honors and awards for her work (Including the Hopwood Award, Cowden Fellowship, Caldwell Poetry Prize, and the Virgina Voss Scholarship).

-Kellen enjoys writing poetry and pursuing mixed media projects with artists of all kinds.
-She is also on the leadership team for APRIL, ‘Authors, Publishers, and Readers of Independent Literature,’ Seattle’s small press and independent literature organization which was shortlisted for a Stranger Genius Award in 2013.
+Today, Kellen enjoys writing poetry and pursuing mixed media projects with artists of all kinds.
+She is also the Finance & Development Director for APRIL – or ‘Authors, Publishers, and Readers of Independent Literature’ – a small press and independent literature organization which was shortlisted for a Stranger Genius Award in 2013.
 APRIL has been under the fiscal sponsorship of Shunpike since January 2012.

 Katy Hannigan is the new Office and Executive Assistant for Shunpike.
 A San Jose, CA native, Katy has spent most of the past five years living in New England.
 After graduating with a degree in Theatre from College of the Holy Cross in Worcester, MA in 2012, she moved to Somerville, MA to pursue a position at MASSCreative, a new non-profit organization dedicated to advocating for the arts and cultural community across Massachusetts.
 There, Katy discovered an interest in nonprofit arts administration and is thrilled to work with Shunpike in this capacity.